 Overpair vs. Set:

 Sets (three-of-a-kind) are the main hands that dominate overpairs.
-If your opponent calls many bets on a dry board, you might want to be cautious, especially if they are known to set mine with smaller pairs.
+If your opponent calls many bets on a dry board, you should be cautious, primarily if they are known to set mine with smaller pairs.

 Overpair vs. Top Pair: